How it Works

 Edge painting and Hand Painted borders are two different finishing processes.
 Edge painting is applied to the actual sides of the cards- so the depth of the card determines how much color is applied, ie thicker card stocks have more color applied.
 Edging works well with beveled edges and metallic inks as well as our primary color palette.

-With hand painted borders, the color is painted over a ruler along all 4 front edges of the card, so it shows up on the face of the card, rather than along the sides.
-Both processes are beautiful and work well for different styles of cards and invitations, and are specialty techniques which require hand work and trained artisans.
+With hand-painted borders, the color is painted over a ruler along all 4 front edges of the card, so it shows up on the face of the card, rather than along the sides.
+Both processes are beautiful and work well for different styles of cards and invitations, and are special techniques which require hand work and trained artisans.